stahlm/stahlm.github.io/ENS_215/Data/Readme.txt

    * Data from NOAA GHCN database.
 Daily temperature and precipitation data for met station in Albany, NY.
 Date is from 2017-01-01 to 2017-12-31
       * TAVG: Is the daily average temperature in deg F

+* Old_faithful.csv
+   * Dataset included in R, which has data for Old Faithful eruption times and waiting times.
+      * eruptions: length of eruption in minutes
+      * waiting: time to next eruption in minutes